Three Ways to Attach Boning

 The most available boning is 1⁄4-inch-wide plastic wrapped in a fabric casing (sometimes called Featherlite).
 While it doesn't provide much support to the body, it serves to hold fabric in place and give some structure.
 It is generally used vertically in lightweight bodices and dresses or knit garments.

 A common installation method is to remove the boning from its casing, edgestitch the casing to the fabric layer underneath, and then reinsert the boning.
 An alternative method is to make channels or casings from the garment's fabric and insert the boning.

 Rigilene boning is made of woven nylon rods and can be stitched directly to fabric, without a casing.
 It is available in widths from 1⁄4 inch to 3⁄4 inch, and comes rolled; flatten it with an iron before stitching.

 This boning type is commonly used in strapless ready-to-wear formalwear.
 Generally, it is stitched onto a firm cotton underlining that is then sewn into the gown.
 It can be stitched directly to the fashion fabric, but that is not a common method.
 I've seen as many as 19 pieces applied vertically on a bodice starting from the top edge through the waist and ending at the high hip.
 Rigilene supports the bodice structure and gives light shape to the body.

 Pad the boning ends with tightly woven cotton squares to prevent the rods from poking out.
 The cut ends can also be melted with a match to smooth them, but it's a bit messy.

 The narrow, 1⁄4-inch-wide Rigilene can be shaped into an underwire for light, bralike support.
 But, when used horizontally across the bust apex, it can give an unnatural, stiff shape.

-Posted on Feb 20th, 2012 in sewing, online extras, how-to, fundamentals, threads magazine, threads issue 159, boning
+Posted on in sewing, online extras, All How-To, fundamentals, threads magazine, threads issue 159, boning